UOC/lti-CloudTimeAzure/readme.rst

 """"""""
   Database configuration file is found in application/config/database.php for more info about this please check `codeigniter <http://www.codeigniter.com/userguide3>`_

+  Once you have your database set up you must import the database_structure.sql file to create the tables.

 Windows Azure
 """""""""""""